 - investigate social issues such as inequality, housing affordability, environmental management and depleting natural resources.

-There are also opportunities for professional internships locally and overseas.
+There are also opportunities for professional internships in Adelaide, other Australian cities and overseas.

 Where could it take you?

 Economics graduates go on to all sorts of exciting careers.
-You might be a high-stakes stockbroker, a banker, a financial planner, a data analyst in a government agency or a health economist with a pharmaceutical group.
+You might be a high-stakes stockbroker, banker, or financial planner, a data analyst in a government agency or health economist with a pharmaceutical group.
 You could be a demand planner in a big wine company.
 Perhaps you’ll end up working in journalism, foreign affairs or mobile game development.

 Choose your applicant type to view the relevant admissions information for this program.